Radamel Falcao: River Plate

 He was sent off in his only outing in the 2007 Copa Libertadores, against Colo-Colo on 22 February 2007.
-Domestically, he made little impression on the 2007 Torneo Clausura.
+Domestically, he made little impression on the 2007 Clausura.
 He scored in only one of the eight games he played: River's first two goals as they beat Racing Club 4–2 away from home.
 Falcao scored his first professional hat-trick on 27 September 2007, as River made a historic comeback against Botafogo to win the series 4–3 after trailing 3–1 on aggregate and progress into the quarter-finals of the 2007 Copa Sudamericana.
-The following week, he scored his first goal in a Superclásico, the first of River's goals as they beat Boca Juniors 2–0.
+Three days later, he scored in a 3–3 draw against Rosario Central, and the following week, he scored his first goal in a Superclásico as River beat Boca Juniors 2–0.
+On 26 October 2007, Falcao scored with a long range strike in a 2–2 draw away to Defensor Sporting; a goal which later proved to be crucial as River advanced to the Copa Sudamericana semi-finals on away goals.

 River Plate were reported to have rejected a $15 million offer from Milan for Falcao in early 2008, as well as bids from clubs including Aston Villa and Fluminense.
 On 27 February, Falcao scored, but was red-carded, in a 2–1 win over Club América in the 2008 Copa Libertadores group stage.
-He was a key player as Diego Simeone led River to the 2008 Torneo Clausura championship, his first domestic title, and his performances linked him with moves to a variety of clubs, including Man United and Arsenal.
-Nevertheless, he remained with River as they suffered the worst campaign in their history, finishing bottom of the 2008 Torneo Apertura.
+He was a key player in River's 2008 Clausura title, his first domestic title, scoring 6 goals.
+His performances linked him with moves to a variety of clubs, including Man United and Arsenal.
+Nevertheless, he remained with River as they suffered the worst campaign in their history, finishing bottom of the 2008 Apertura, with Falcao scoring 5 goals.

-In 2009, River Plate had a difficult start: they were eliminated in the group stage of the 2009 Copa Libertadores and won few games at the beginning of the 2009 Torneo Clausura.
-Falcao retained his eye for goal and was instrumental in Nestor Gorosito's plans, having matured as a striker over the previous two years; he finished as top scorer with 43 goals.
+In 2009, the club had a difficult start: they were eliminated in the group stage of the 2009 Copa Libertadores and won few games at the beginning of the 2009 Clausura.
+Falcao retained his eye for goal and was instrumental in Nestor Gorosito's plans; having matured as a striker in the 2007–08 and 2008–09 seasons, he scored 35 combined goals in his last two years with El Millonario.